sendgrid/sendgrid-java/USAGE.md

     throw ex;
   }
   ```
-## Retrieve Associated Link Whitelabel
+## Retrieve Associated Link White-label

-**This endpoint allows you to retrieve the associated link whitelabel for a subuser.**
+**This endpoint allows you to retrieve the associated link white-label for a sub-user.**

-Link whitelables can be associated with subusers from the parent account.
+Link whitelables can be associated with sub-users from the parent account.
 This functionality allows
-subusers to send mail using their parent's link whitelabels.
-To associate a link whitelabel, the parent account
+sub-users to send mail using their parent's link white-labels.
+To associate a link white-label, the parent account
-must first create a whitelabel and validate it.
-The parent may then associate that whitelabel with a subuser via the API or the Subuser Management page in the user interface.
+must first create a white-label and validate it.
+The parent may then associate that white-label with a sub-user via the API or the Sub-user Management page in the user interface.

-Email link whitelabels allow all of the click-tracked links you send in your emails to include the URL of your domain instead of sendgrid.net.
+Email link white-labels allow all of the click-tracked links you send in your emails to include the URL of your domain instead of sendgrid.net.

-For more information, please see our [User Guide](https://sendgrid.com/docs/API_Reference/Web_API_v3/Whitelabel/links.html).
+For more information, please see our [User Guide](https://sendgrid.com/docs/API_Reference/Web_API_v3/White-label/links.html).

-### GET /whitelabel/links/subuser
+### GET /white-label/links/sub-user

 ```java